Open-Source-Drilling-Community/drillbotics-guidelines/docs/competition/rules-scoring.md

 ## General Rules

 - Eligibility and team composition follow prior years; cite all external sources and code.
 Publishable artifacts are encouraged (see Resources → Downloads and OSDC references).
-- Submissions must include required datasets and documentation.
+- Submissions **MUST** include required datasets and documentation.
 Use the fixed‑schema `drilling_timeseries.csv` (≥1 Hz; D‑WIS names) and a static LAS 2.0 log where suggested.
-- Interoperability checks are required prior to final tests.
-For Mode P these are read-only/shadow (no PLC writes).
-For Mode V, verify OpenLab API connectivity.
+- Interoperability checks are **REQUIRED** prior to final tests.
+For **Mode Physical (P)** these are read‑only/shadow (**no PLC writes**).
+For **Mode Virtual (V)**, verify OpenLab API connectivity.
-- Safety and compliance are mandatory.
+- Safety and compliance are **MANDATORY**.
 Judges grade both the plan and implementation.
-- Outcomes-first and algorithm-agnostic: judges score outcomes and evidence; no preference is given to specific algorithms or model families (e.g., PID vs MPC vs RL; CNN vs rules vs LLM), provided constraints and safety are met.
+- Outcomes‑first and algorithm‑agnostic: judges score outcomes and evidence; no preference is given to specific algorithms or model families (e.g., PID vs MPC vs RL; CNN vs rules vs LLM), provided constraints and safety are met.

+!!! warning "Mandatory Rule"
+    - Teams **MUST** pass interoperability checks before Phase II testing.
+    - Mode P interop is read‑only/shadow; teams **MUST NOT** write to PLCs/actuators during checks.
+    - Safety compliance **SHALL** be demonstrated in both documentation and implementation.

 ### Innovation Uplift (Applies in All Categories)